 A letter from Trinity

-The way I see it, it's just a matter of time before your ideas about yourself and your life come crashing down.
+The way I see it, it's only a matter of time before our ideas about life and who we are come crashing down.

-When it does, when life's events align like falling dominoes to bring you to your knees, you have two options:
+When this happens, when events align like falling dominoes to bring us to our knees, we have two options:

-1. Get up off your knees.
-Frantically reassemble your life.
-Keep doing the thing.
+1. Get up off our knees.
+Frantically reassemble the life.
+Keep on doing the thing.